beckyricha/Broadlink-RM-SmartThings-Alexa/RM Tasker LAN ReadMe.md

 9. If you are using an IR remote, press "learn" and press the remote button as prompted.
 If an RF remote, select "sweep frequency" and follow the instructions.

 10. If you are learning a sequence of buttons, each one is the same as step 9.
-Press the + sign and follow he instructions for each button.
+Press the + sign and follow the instructions for each button.
 Note that you can insert timing delays between them, which I found useful for my TV to accept the commands.

 11. Try your new button and make sure it works.

 12. Add another button if desired, remembering that they have to be named "on" or "off" to work with this app.

 Here's where some creativity can help, now that you've seen what the steps are.
 Even though the broadlink presents this as "remotes" and "keys" they don't need to physically map to that, but can be any action you want to put into a smartthings scene or action, or to trigger with the echo by saying "Alexa turn on _____" or "start _____".
 It sometimes even responds to "switch to ________" which can be very natural.
 For example, you could have something easy like a light switch or outlet controller that does have an on switch and an off switch.
 You could also have a TV, where on and off are the same button, but you need to program it in twice, once with the name "on" and once with the name "off" if you want it to respond to both commands.

 You could also get very creative and add any number of things in a way where Alexa can control them.
 If you set up a device called ESPN, and its "on button" is programmed to the keystrokes for that channel, your Alexa can respond to "turn on ESPN."
 "Turn on the television" for me turns on the TV,  remote HD sender I have and switches the HDMI to the proper input.
 "Turn to the other input" activates my HDMI switch, or you could program the keystrokes needed on your TV remote.
 I programmed in a single fan remote as 3 devices: "low fan," "medium fan" and "high fan."
 Each one has its corresponding button set to "on" and the overall remote's "off" switch assigned to all 3.
 I also made one just called "fan" and set its off switch as well.
 Now I can tell Alexa to turn on the "low fan" or just to turn off the fan.
 The possibilities are endless.

 ## Set up your Android bridge: